EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

+### Add structures to users
+You can assign structures to one or more users.
+If you do so, then the selected users will be able to use the given structures.
+If you want to know what exactly a structure is good for, please read the [dynamic element structure](#dynamic-element-structure) part of the documentation.

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/dynamicElems/addStructuresToUsers

+#### Parameters (you should post):
+   * users {Array} It should contain the ids of the users
+   * structureId {Array} It should contain the ids of the structures you want to assign to the specified users

+####Answer:
+An object with the following four arrays:
+  - failedItems {Array} It contains objects with the following two properties:
+    - text {String} The reason why the structure cannot be assigned to the users
+    - item {Object} The structure in question
+  - failedUsers {Array} It contains objects with the following two properties:
+    - text {String} The reason why we cannot assign anything to the given user
+    - item {String} The user's id
+  - savedItems {Array} It contains the structure which were assigned to the user/users.
+  - savedToUsers {Array) It contains the ids of the users who successfully get the structures

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

+### Add templates to users
+You can create templates to a specified user or users.
+If you do so then the selected users will be able to use the given templates.
+If you want to know what exactly a template is good for, please read the [dynamic element template](#dynamic-element-template) part of the documentation.

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/dynamicElems/addTemplatesToUsers

+#### Parameters (you should post):
+  * users {Array} It should contain the ids of the users
+  * templates {Array} /REQUIRED/ It should contain template objects.
+A template object should look like the following:
+    * id {String} If you do not give any id then we will generate one.
+    * label {Object} /REQUIRED/ It should contain "language code - title" pairs.
+Please note that the 'en' language code will be the default label!
+If you do not give any en version then we will generate one.
+    * doc {Object} /REQUIRED/ Json document ([see more](#json-document-descriptors))
+    * structureId {String} /REQUIRED/ The id of the structure which the template belongs to.

+####Answer:
+An object with the following four arrays:
+  - failedItems {Array} It contains objects with the following two properties:
+    - text {String} The reason why the template cannot be created to the users
+    - item {Object} The template in question
+  - failedUsers {Array} It contains objects with the following two properties:
+    - text {String} The reason why we cannot create any templates to the given user
+    - item {String} The user's id
+  - savedItems {Array} It contains the templates which were assigned to the user/users.
+  - savedToUsers {Array) It contains the ids of the users who successfully get the templates

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

+### Add data to user
+You can add data to a specified user.
+If you do so then the selected user will be able to use the given data.
+If you want to know what exactly a data is good for, please read the [dynamic element data](#dynamic-element-data) part of the documentation.

+#####Type
+  + POST

+#####Route
+  + //api.edmdesigner.com/json/dynamicElems/addDataToUsers

+#### Parameters (you should post):
+  * users {Array} It should contain the ids of the users
+  * items {Array} /REQUIRED/ It should contain data objects.
+A data object should look like the following:
+    * id {String} If you do not give any id then we will generate one.
+    * label {Object} /REQUIRED/ It should contain "language code - title" pairs.
+Please note that the 'en' language code will be the default label!
+If you do not give any en version then we will generate one.
+    * palceHolders {Object} /REQUIRED/ It should contain "placeholder - default value" pairs.
+A placeholderder can be any kind of string with two '#' character at the beginning and the end of it. (example: "##correctPlaceHolder##"). ([see more](dynamic-element-data))
+    * structureId {String} /REQUIRED/ The id of the structure which the data belongs to.

+####Answer:
+An object with the following four arrays:
+  - failedItems {Array} It contains objects with the following two properties:
+    - text {String} The reason why the data cannot be added to the users
+    - item {Object} The data in question
+  - failedUsers {Array} It contains objects with the following two properties:
+    - text {String} The reason why we cannot add any data to the given user
+    - item {String} The user's id
+  - savedItems {Array} It contains the data which were assigned to the user/users.
+  - savedToUsers {Array) It contains the ids of the users who successfully get the data

+Or it can be an error object:
+  - err Description of the error {String} or an error code {Number}.

+___

 ##Gallery handling
 If you want to host the uploaded images yourself and want to use your other hosted images as well, then there are a few routes to fulfil this functionality.